flomesh-io/service-mesh-demo/README.md

 ### 1.3.
 Prepare manifest

 Do kustomize build.
 Skip this if nothing change.
+First of all, make sure the `jq` cli installed.

 ```shell
 kustomize build --load-restrictor LoadRestrictionsNone config/repo -o artifacts/pipy-repo.yaml